Posted in:

 How long does it take to withdraw money from an ISA?

 As a bottom line, ISAs in general – and Stocks and Shares ISAs, in particular – are excellent ways to save for the future.
-They offer several tax advantages and are highly flexible.
-Withdrawing money from Stocks and Shares ISAs is free of tax, be it profits, interest, or dividend income.
-Additionally, the money withdrawn from flexible Stocks and Shares ISAs can also be put back within the same financial year to retain the tax benefits.
-We recommend consulting a financial advisor or firm authorised and regulated by the financial conduct authority to take full advantage of the benefits of ISAs and make the best of them.
+They offer several tax benefits and are highly flexible.
+Withdrawing money from ISAs, including Stocks and Shares ISAs, is free of tax in terms of profits, interest, or dividend income.
+A stocks and shares ISA withdrawal made from a flexible ISA that is subsequently put back into the account within the same tax year will retain all its tax benefits.

 FAQ